allfed/LosingIndustryCropYields/README.md

 #### Python Files

+##### statistical analysis of the relationship between crop yield and its influencing factors, predicting
+##### crop yields in a loss of industry scenario

+src/maize_highres_yield_clean.py
+src/rice_highres_yield_clean.py
+src/soybean_highres_yield_clean.py
+src/wheat_highres_yield_clean.py - loads yield, fertilizer, manure, pesticides, irrigation, mechanisation and AEZ data.
+The data are preprocessed by eliminating missing data points and outliers, combining categories with few observations and by checking for multicollinearity.
+A generalized linear model (GLM) with gamma distribution is applied to the data to examine the relationship between yield and the influencing factors (n_total, p_fertilizer, pesticides, irrigation, mechanized, temperature regime, moisture regime and soil/terrain related categories).
+The GLM is used to predict yields in a loss of industry scenario and the results saved as ASCII files.

+src/maize_highres_yield_optimized.py - as above but this file tests different resolutions.

+##### importing spatial raster datasets

+src/import_aez.py - Imports a raster (geotiff) of agroecological zones (AEZ) from the FAO at 5 arcmin resolution and saves it as a text file (.csv).

+src/import_fertilizer.py - Imports application rates of nitrogen and phosphorus in artificial fertilizer, upsamples it from half-degree to 5 arcmin resolution and saves the result as a text file (.csv).

-src/import_irrigation_data.py - Determine irrigated area reliant on electricity for ground and surface water, save a geopandas pkl and print summary statistics.
+src/import_irrigation_reliant.py - Determine irrigated area reliant on electricity for ground and surface water, save a text file (csv) and print summary statistics.
-Minimum 5 arcminute resolution.
+25 arcminute resolution.
 Uses aquastat and gmiav5.

-src/import_spam_yield.py - Imports crop yields and areas for each crop from SPAM, and saves to geopandas (.pkl).
-Minimum 5 arcminute resolution.
+src/upsample_irrigation.py - Upsamples the irrigation reliant csv to a 5 arcmin resolution.

+src/import_irrigation_total.py - Imports a raster of crop irrigation area from gmiav5 at 5 arcmin resolution and saves it as a text file (.csv).

+src/import_manure_fertilizer.py - Imports a raster (geotiff) of manure nitrogen application rate at 5 arcmin resolution and saves it as a text file (.csv).

-src/import_pesticide_application.py - Imports fermanv1 pesticide data and saves
+src/import_pesticide_application_bycrop.py - Imports fermanv1 pesticide data and saves
-as (.pkl) format.
+as text (.csv) format.
 Additionally sums up the pesticide application of each type.
-Minimum 5 arcminute resolution.

-src/import_livestock_data.py - Imports livestock head counts and saves as (.pkl) format.
-Minimum 5 arcminute resolution.
+src/import_spam_yield_data.py - Imports crop yields and areas for each crop from SPAM, and saves to text file (.csv).

+src/import_tillage.py - Imports a netcdf defined set of arrays of six classes of tillage, reclassifying them into two new classes: 0 = Not mechanized, 1 = mechanized and saving the result as a csv file.

+##### utilities

 src/params.py - Imports parameter values from the Params.ods file, including data directory locations, latitude and longitude grid resolution, etc.
 Minimum 5 arcminute resolution.

 src/plotter.py - Utility class to plot maps and countries.

+src/stat_ut.py - Utility class containing useful functions involving statistical operations

+src/utilities.py - Utility class containing useful functions that don't involve plotting.

+src/create_asciis.py - Creates ASCII files from csv input files in order to visualize the data resulting from the predictive analysis in QGIS.

 #### misc